jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5c.md

 The sea-coast and the banks of navigable rivers are advantageous for industry only because they facilitate the exchange of such surplus produce.

-33 When the foreign goods purchased with the surplus domestic produce exceed the demand at home, the surplus must be sent abroad again.
+{{< s v="33" >}} When the foreign goods purchased with the surplus domestic produce exceed the demand at home, the surplus must be sent abroad again.

 Around 96,000 hogsheads of tobacco are annually purchased in Virginia and Maryland with surplus British produce.
 - But Great Britain does not require perhaps more than 14,000.